-Our dental office is devoted to general and family dentistry.
+Our Shreveport dental office is devoted to providing the best general and family dentistry services.
 As your primary dental care provider, we are responsible for the general diagnosis, prevention, treatment, and management of a wide range of dental conditions, disorders, and diseases that affect the teeth, gums, jaw, and face.
-We provide the coordination of services related to the oral health needs for patients of all ages so everyone in your entire family can visit our practice.
+We provide the coordination of services related to the oral health needs for patients of all ages over 6, so everyone in your family can visit our practice in Shreveport 71105.

 General dentistry includes:

 - Restorative services like fillings, crowns, and bridges

 With a highly educated, well-trained team, we will develop the best course of treatment for your complete dental needs.
 Give us a call to schedule an appointment today!

 Selecting the right person to care for your family's dental health takes careful consideration.
 A good dentist combines clinical expertise with warmth and a genuine concern for patients.
 Points to consider:

 - Are your goals, concerns, and ultimate satisfaction seen as important?

 - Can you count on the dentist to focus on keeping your teeth healthy and strong?

 - Did the doctor obtain his/her degree from a well-respected school?

 - Does the dentist explain things in detail and include you as part of the team?